lsst/rsp_lsst_io/docs/guides/notebooks/jupyter-notebooks/tutorial-notebooks.rst

 How to use the Tutorial Notebooks
 =================================

-The best way to learn how to use a Jupyter Notebook is to open the first of the Rubin/LSST tutorial notebooks which are provided in each user's home directory.
+The best way to learn how to use a Jupyter Notebook is to open the first of the Rubin/LSST tutorial notebooks which are provided in each user's home directory, specifically within "~/notebooks/tutorial-notebooks".

 **The "notebooks/tutorial-notebooks" directory is read-only:**
 The read-only "notebooks/tutorial-notebooks" directory will *always* contain the most up-to-date versions of the tutorials.